Connect with others who understand.

 Is It MS or Stiff Person Syndrome?
 9 Ways To Tell the Difference

-Multiple sclerosis (MS) and stiff-person syndrome (SPS) are both autoimmune diseases affecting the nervous system.
-These conditions have several symptoms in common, such as muscle stiffness, muscle spasms (cramps or twitches), difficulty walking, and muscle pain, which can lead to a delay in getting an accurate diagnosis.
+Multiple sclerosis (MS) and stiff-person syndrome (SPS) are both autoimmune diseases that affect the nervous system.
+These conditions share several symptoms, like muscle stiffness, muscle spasms (cramps or twitches), trouble walking, and muscle pain.
+Because of this overlap, some people may face delays in getting the right diagnosis.

-SPS, formerly called stiff man syndrome, is a rare disease caused by an abnormal immune response.
-This neurological disorder occurs in only 1 to 2 people per million.
-Doctors sometimes misdiagnose it as other autoimmune disorders besides MS as well, such as Parkinson’s disease and fibromyalgia.
+Stiff-person syndrome, formerly called stiff-man syndrome, is not the same as multiple sclerosis.
+SPS is a rare disease caused by an abnormal immune response.
+This neurological disorder affects only 1 to 2 people per million.
+Doctors sometimes mistake it for other autoimmune disorders, such as Parkinson’s disease or fibromyalgia.

-There have been some cases in which people have developed MS and SPS at the same time.
-However, the chance of this happening is extremely low.
+In rare cases, someone might have MS and SPS at the same time.
+However, this is extremely uncommon.

-While MS and SPS share several similarities, they also differ in a number of ways.
-Here, we’ll discuss how to tell the difference between MS and SPS and learn a little more about stiff person syndrome.
+While MS and SPS have similarities, they also have important differences.
+Below, we’ll explain how to tell MS and SPS apart and share more about stiff person syndrome.

 1. SPS Doesn’t Cause Nerve Damage

-MS and SPS are caused by different factors, which means some of their symptoms look and feel distinct.
+MS and SPS have different causes, so their symptoms look and feel distinct.

-Health experts aren’t entirely sure how exactly SPS develops.
-However, it seems to be linked to antibodies (immune system protein) that block anti-glutamic acid decarboxylase enzymes called anti-GAD65 antibodies.
-During SPS development, the body typically makes a lot of these antibodies, which lowers the levels of a neurotransmitter (brain chemical) called gamma-aminobutyric acid (GABA).
+Scientists aren’t entirely sure how exactly SPS develops.
+However, it seems to be linked to immune system proteins called anti-GAD65 antibodies.
+In SPS, the body produces too many of these antibodies.
+The antibodies block certain enzymes, which lowers levels of a brain chemical called gamma-aminobutyric acid (GABA).

-GABA is responsible for blocking certain signals within the nervous system.
-When GABA levels drop too low, nerves can display excessive electrical activity and send too many signals to the muscles.
-This can cause the muscle spasms and stiffness seen in SPS.
-However, this process doesn’t cause nerve damage, which means that numbness and pins-and-needles feelings aren’t usually present in people with this condition.
+GABA helps control signals within the nervous system.
+When GABA levels drop too low, nerves can display too much electrical activity and send too many signals to the muscles.
+This causes the muscle spasms and stiffness seen in SPS.
+However, this process doesn’t usually cause nerve damage.
+Because of this, people with SPS typically don’t experience numbness or pins-and-needles sensations.

 2. SPS Doesn’t Directly Cause Muscle Weakness